GNOME/gtk/docs/reference/gtk/question_index.md

     No. Most drawing in GTK is not done via cairo anymore (but instead by the GL or Vulkan renderers of GSK).

-    If you use cairo for drawing your own widgets, [mehtod@Gtk.Snapshot.append_cairo] will choose the most appropriate surface type for you.
+    If you use cairo for drawing your own widgets, [method@Gtk.Snapshot.append_cairo] will choose the most appropriate surface type for you.

     If you are interested in using GL for your own drawing, see [class@Gtk.GLArea].